-Family Nurse Practitioner (FNP) Online Degree
+Family Nurse Practitioner (FNP) Online Nurse Practitioner Programs

 FNP Training for Nurses Seeking to Provide Primary Care for Every Stage of Life

 The program is designed for licensed registered nurses who currently hold a bachelor's degree and aspire to become advanced practice nurses.
-You may choose either the 48-credit Master of Science (MS) degree or the 84-credit Doctor of Nursing Practice (DNP) degree.

 This completely online FNP program is taught by the UConn School of Nursing faculty, all highly experienced practitioners in their field.

-Graduates of this concentration are prepared for eligibility to apply for the FNP Primary Care certification examination prepared by an approved national organization as accepted by the Board of Registration in Nursing.
+Graduates of this concentration are prepared to apply for eligibility for the FNP Primary Care certification examination prepared by an approved national organization as accepted by the Board of Registration in Nursing.
 The FNP online master’s and DNP degrees are not approved for students residing outside of the United States.

 Note: With exceptional success, between 2013 and 2020, 100% of UConn FNP graduates passed their American Association of Nurse Practitioners (AANP) or American Nurses Credentialing Center (ANCC) certification examinations on their first attempt.